 - Adopt good personal hygiene and health practices

-- Perform annual check-ups with your gynecologist when you are sexually active.
+- Have annual checkups with your gynecologist when you are sexually active.

 When to consult a doctor ?

-- Until age 35 , most doctors recommend trying to get pregnant for at least a year before performing a test or treatment.
+- Up to age 35 , most doctors recommend trying to get pregnant for at least a year before having a test or treatment.

-- If you're between the ages of 35 and 40 , discuss your concerns with your doctor after six months of trying.
+- If you are between 35 and 40 years old , discuss your concerns with your doctor after six months of trying.

 - If you are over 40 , your doctor will probably suggest that you start treatments immediately.

-Your doctor may also want to start testing or treatment right away if you or your partner have known fertility problems, or if you have a history of irregular and/or painful periods, pelvic inflammatory disease, repeated miscarriages, treatment previous cancer or endometriosis.
+Your doctor may also want to start testing or treatment immediately if you or your partner have known fertility problems, or if you have a history of irregular and/or painful periods, pelvic inflammatory disease, repeated miscarriages, treatment history of cancer or endometriosis.

 2. Male infertility

-Male infertility can be caused by low sperm production, abnormal sperm function, or blockages that prevent the flow of sperm.
-Illnesses, injuries, chronic health conditions, lifestyle choices, and other factors can contribute to male infertility.
+Male infertility can be caused by low sperm production, abnormal sperm function, or blockages that prevent sperm delivery.
+Illnesses, injuries, chronic health conditions, lifestyle choices and other factors can contribute to male infertility.

-To understand better: you must produce healthy sperm for your partner to get pregnant.
-First, it involves the growth and formation of the male reproductive organs during puberty.
-At least one of your testicles must be functioning properly, and your body must produce testosterone and other hormones to trigger and maintain sperm production.
+To understand better: you need to produce healthy sperm for your partner to get pregnant.
+Initially, it involves the growth and formation of the male reproductive organs during puberty.
+At least one of your testicles must function properly, and your body must produce testosterone and other hormones to trigger and maintain sperm production.

-Sperm need to be transported in semen.
-Once sperm are produced in the testicles, delicate tubes carry them until they mix with semen and are ejaculated through the penis.
+Sperm must be transported in semen.
+Once sperm are produced in the testicles, delicate tubes transport them until they mix with semen and are ejaculated through the penis.

 There must be enough sperm in the semen, otherwise the chances of one of your sperm fertilizing your partner's egg decrease.
-Sperm must be functional and able to move.
-If your sperm movement or quality is abnormal, the sperm may not be able to reach or penetrate your partner's egg.
+The sperm must be functional and able to move.
+If the movement or quality of your sperm is abnormal, the sperm may not be able to reach or penetrate your partner's egg.